-- Click on the SEP icon in the Key or - Click on any of their coloured bar sections in any of the day columns
+Click on the SEP icon in the Key or

+Click on any of their coloured bar sections in any of the day columns at the SEP location and have to be transported by the drawing Bases/Depots - to move them requires the commitment of transport capacity from on-map Bases.

 Arrival Type can be Ground (by truck, wagon or manpack), Airdrop (parachute), Airfield (aircraft).
 Supplies that arrive via Ground, simply transit through the SEP location on their way to the drawing Bases/Depots.
 The transport capacity for this is provided from off map at no cost to the on-map Bases/Depots.
-Supplies arriving via
+Supplies arriving via Airdrop or Airfield are dumped